shantnu/elucidat-test/README.md

 ## Bug Report

 The bug report is in "Bug Report.docx".
+There is also a video showing a failure on a mobile in the git repo : elucidat-iphone-bug.MP4